Dr. Linda Tucker

 Bailey is a 2019 graduate of Truman State University and has a B.A. in English.
 Her primary focus has been Young Adult and Children’s literature, but she enjoys works of all genres.
 While working on her capstone project in college, Bailey discovered a passion for editing her peers’ creative writing works, and looks forward to joining Team CQ as a junior editor.
 Her strength lies in helping authors with continuity, grammar, diction, and punctuation.

 Aside from her courses in English, Bailey has studied Chinese and Japanese for several years, and has traveled overseas to teach English.
 In the future, Bailey wants to work in English translation or teaching.
-She currently lives in Magnolia, Arkansas, with her family.
+She currently lives in New York City.

 Designer and Publisher